How to Implement OKRs? The 4 Guiding Rules

 • What are the lessons learned?
 What can you improve?

-In addition, OKRs' monitoring is well-adapted in some modern digital OKR software using percentiles or color indicators to reflect each key result's and objective's progress in real-time.
+In addition, OKR monitoring is well-adapted in some modern digital OKR software using percentiles or color indicators to reflect each key result's and objective's progress in real time.
 This way, you can always be aware of the state of reaching your goals and use that data during your OKR cycle meetings.

 tracking okrs with progress indicators Objectives and key results' progress indicators